 Transforming a DAG-based task system to a corresponding obi-task system enabled us to derive an end-to-end response-time bound for each DAG.
 However, such a transformation may actually cause observed end-to-end response times at runtime to increase, because the offsets introduced in the transformation may prevent a job from executing even if all of its producers have already finished.
-For example, in Fig. 3, $J{1,1}^3$ cannot execute until time 9, even though its corresponding producer job, $J{1,1}^1$ , has finished by time 3.
+For example, in Fig. 3, $J{1,1}^3$ cannot execute until time 9, even though its corresponding producer job, $J{1,1}^1$, has finished by time 3.

-Observed response times can be improved under deadline-based scheduling without altering analytical response-time bounds by using a technique called early releasing [12].
+Observed response times can be improved under deadline-based scheduling without altering analytical response-time bounds by using a technique called early releasing [10].
 When early releasing is allowed, a job is eligible for execution as soon as all of its corresponding producer jobs have finished, even if this condition is satisfied before its actual release time.
+Early releasing does not impact analytical response-time bounds.
+In an appendix, why provide a brief explanation as to why this is the case and consider an example schedule where early releasing is allowed.